-The Learning Support program provides students with academic and/or behavior support to ensure that each child has the opportunity to be a successful learner.
+The District provides a range of special education support and services for eligible students.
+An Individualized Education Program (IEP) is developed to specify the type of support and instruction that enables the student to participate in regular education to the fullest extent possible.
+The Special Education program provides students with academic and/or behavior support to ensure that each child has the opportunity to be a successful learner.
 Students who participate in this program require specially designed instruction.
-This instruction is described in the child's Individual Education Plan (I.E.P.).
+This instruction is described in the child's Individual Education Plan (IEP).
 Parents and teachers, working together, create this plan for the individual child.